THE FOUNDING

 ![]() VISUAL ARTS CTTE /

-DaVINCI ART DIRECTOR Huyen MacMichael Huyen came to Arts for All - Loudoun (formerly VSA Loudoun) in 2017 with a wonderful energy and enthusiasm for our DaVinci Arts program.
+DaVINCI ART DIRECTOR Huyen MacMichael came to Arts for All - Loudoun (formerly VSA Loudoun) in 2017 with a wonderful energy and enthusiasm for our DaVinci Arts program.
 An art therapist with over ten years of professional experience and recent recipient of Loudoun County's Jim "Doc" Wiley Leadership in the Arts Award, Huyen nutures our artists to see what emerges from their creative process, and, as a result, has expanded the students' horizons tremendously.
 Huyen is, herself, a wonderful artist and writer.
-For just one example of the creative inspiration she's providing visit the DaVinci Page and look into her Coloring Book! ![]() Maureen Blake is a mother of six, who first heard of AFA when bringing her oldest drama queens to their very first audition: a production of Sleeping Beauty - over twenty ago, in an effort to find an outlet for her family’s seemingly endless high energy.
+For just one example of the creative inspiration she's providing visit the DaVinci Page and look into her Coloring Book!
+SECRETARY

-She is the owner of Blake Consulting LLC providing contract management services in the private commercial or non profit sector, and is the Contracts Director at New River Systems Corporation in Ashburn, VA supporting government clients. ![]() Jackie Kosbob is a longtime resident of Round Hill.
+Maureen spent ten years working at Autism Services in Western NY as a direct care provider and teaching assistant, and was the manager of a residential group home with PEOPLE Inc.for five years.
+She has worked as contract manager for a number of companies, including most recently Contract Director at New River Systems.
+Maureen currently runs Blake Consulting LLC, which provides contract management services to both small businesses and large corporate clients.
+Jackie Kosbob is a longtime resident of Round Hill.
 She taught preschool at the Loudoun Valley Community Center for forty years, where she became involved with AFA.
 She, her children, and now her grandchildren have all enjoyed wonderful experiences through this involvement.
 As a member of the Board, she hopes to help others continue to have such opportunities.